Arseniia-Damaksina/algo-js/README.md

   - Recursively calculating factorials.
   - Randomly selecting unique learners using the Fisher-Yates shuffle.

+  - **Objects and Data Structures:**
+  Learned to organize user input into structured objects and to convert them into JSON format for easy output.

 - **Documentation:**
   Learned how to document the functions with JSDoc comments for clarity and maintainability.